NH128/Module-1-Challenge/README.md

 - ### Consider opportunities to 'team' up with other companies in a similar market
 - ### Identify and clarify competitive advantages
 - ### Consider a service to new companies to identify areas of regulatory or other risks and plan a strategy.
-- ### Consider the possibility of getting endorsement from the various regulatory authoritie to cope.
+- ### Consider the possibility of getting endorsement from the various regulatory authoritie to cope with specific risks.

 ## Concerns
 - ### Is this really a FINTECH company or merely a marketing ploy.
 The true value of the various platforms is not evidenced.

+## Notes
+  - ### AML stands for Anti-Money Laundering
+  -